Martina (album)

 Martina is the seventh studio album by American country music artist Martina McBride.
 It was released in September 2003 by RCA Nashville.
 It was a number one on the country album charts and number seven on the US album charts.
-The album produced four singles on the country charts: "This One's for the Girls" at #3, "In My Daughter's Eyes" at #4, "How Far" at #12 and "God's Will" at #16.
+The album produced four singles on the country charts: "This One's for the Girls" at number 3, "In My Daughter's Eyes" at number 4, "How Far" at number 12, and "God's Will" at number 16.
 "This One's for the Girls", which featured backing vocals from Faith Hill, Carolyn Dawn Johnson and McBride's two daughters, was also McBride's first and only Number One hit on the Adult Contemporary charts.
 The album was certified 2× Platinum by the Recording Industry Association of America.